 WordPress Widgets Features: Drag-And-Drop

-(Rearrange widgets using drag-and-drop)
+(Rearrange widgets on your WordPress site using drag-and-drop)

-- A newsletter opt-in form,
+- An opt-in form,

-- A click for support banner, and
+- A contact support button, and

 - A couple of click to call sales buttons from a widgetized WordPress plugin …

-(WordPress widgets are really easy to use!)
+(Widgets are very easy to use!)

 Widget Management – Previewing Widgets